proxytranslation/user-docs/dashboard/cookbook/requestevaluation.md

     2. Select "All" to track all requests.

-    3. Enable "Use large request rows" (next to "View" in the menu bar).
+    3. Enable "Use large request rows" (to the right of "View" in the toolbar).

     4. You can leave the "Hide data URLs" option on